The Easter Bunny Is Comin' to Town: Plot

 Next Easter, Sunny has the candy maker come up with a secret weapon of his own for their next visit.
 Hallelujah suggests Sunny should do something for Bruce so he can stand up to Lily, which Sunny agrees to and goes to the Kidville seamstress and pillow makers for this idea.
 On their next visit to Town, after causing the guards to trip on the rolling Easter eggs, Sunny hops into a paper bag, where the guards discover that they captured a chocolate bunny, thus being let into Town where Sunny brings Bruce stuffed animals to give him courage every night when he is lonely.
 Just as Bruce is about to give Sunny permission to come to Town whenever he wants, Lily arrives to stop him.
 Bruce tells her that he outranks her, but finds it difficult.
 Afterwards, Lily tells her guards to do anything they can to stop Sunny from coming to Town.

 The following year, Sunny and friends plan to have Gadzooks help them bring all the Easter treats to Town.
 However, Lily's guards cause the bear to trip and break his big toe.
-Everyone is saddened that Gadzooks can't help, but Hallelujah suggests that they build a railroad over Big Rock Mountain from Kidville to Town.
-After the railroad is built, Sunny and his friends go to the trainyard to hire a train to carry all the goods.
-However, since the big engines in the roundhouse are too important to help, they find a small switch engine named Chugs (who would become the famous Little Engine Who Could and is helping S.D.
-Kluger deliver mail) all rusty after being put down for years.
-They hire him and paint him yellow.
+Everyone is saddened that injured Gadzooks can't help, but Hallelujah suggests that they build a railroad over Big Rock Mountain from Kidville to Town.
+After the railroad is built, Sunny and his friends go to the train yard to hire a locomotive to carry all the goods.
+However, since the big engines in the roundhouse are too rude and arrogant to help, they hire a rusty, but kind, little switch engine named Chugs and paint him yellow.

 Meanwhile, Lily orders her guards to do anything they can to stop the train from getting to Town.
 They spread melted butter on the rails, causing Chugs to slip, but Hallelujah pours jelly beans on the butter, providing extra traction and allowing them to climb the hill, thus foiling Lily's plan.
 Soon after, they all make it to Town where everyone is happily celebrating.
 But Lily is upset, thinking Bruce will banish her forever.
 However, he and Sunny give her an Easter flower named after her called a lily.
-Afterwards, everyone celebrates with a train ride on Chugs.
-Even S.D.
-Kluger gets in on all the fun.
+Afterwards, everyone, including S.D.
+Kluger celebrates with a train ride on Chugs.